TVersluijs/RGEE_Snowmelt/README.md

 #######################################################################################

-# Automated RGEE scripts to analyze the timing of snowmelt, and timeseries of NDSI, NDVI and NDMI based on MODIS or Sentinel-2 satellite data.
+# Automated RGEE scripts to analyze the date of snowmelt, and timeseries of NDSI, NDVI and NDMI based on MODIS or Sentinel-2 satellite data.

 ## Copyright: Tom Versluijs 2023